capitalch/trace/tracking.md

 18. Payment gateway for purchase of Trace
 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 01-04-2022 - 02-04-2022
+1. Implementation and bug fixing
+2. Bug fixed: Sometimes when no cust details entry.
+Print preview click crashes program.
+In some situations it takes entry without customer details

 # 31-03-2022
 1. Finalized  SMS, email, implemented new sms